How to Reset OneDrive Sync on Windows 11

 - Copy and paste the following command into the box and click OK:

 The OneDrive icon on your taskbar will disappear for a few minutes.
-When it reappears, it will start syncing your files again.
+It’ll reappear and start syncing your files again.

-If you use the version from the Microsoft Store, you can reset it through your settings.
+If you’re using the Microsoft Store version of OneDrive, you can reset it through your settings.
 This does not require admin privileges.

 - Click the Start button.